jaeecheveste/belatrix-project/README.md

 -upload
 -belatrix-table

+You need to insert a txt file with the following format:
+“01 Lima /  / ”
+“01 Lima / 50 Lima / ”
+“01 Lima / 51 Barranca / ”
+“01 Lima / 50 Lima / 202 La Molina”

+The program will process it and create depto, provincia and distrito tables.

 ## Development server
 Run `npm install` for loading all required packages.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.